kodesettings/edgo/README.txt

 Extra features

     Edgo provides a seamless testing experience with the ability to execute tests using a simple button click.
-Debugging is also possible via dap protocol for go (dlv) and python (debugpy).
-Although both the testing capability and debugging capability is currently experimental, there is no guarantee that they will be included in the future releases of the editor.
+Whenever a unit test case is detected, a marker will appear on the right side of the pane to launch the test inside the editor.
+This is useful for novice users who would like to write test cases and validate them right away.

 License